-Cognitive behavioral therapy (CBT), Harm reduction, Interpersonal psychotherapy (IPT), Motivational interviewing (MI), Psychodynamic, Relational, Solution-focused, Strengths-based
+Cognitive Behavioral Therapy (CBT), Harm Reduction, Interpersonal Psychotherapy, Motivational Interviewing, Psychodynamic, Relational, Solution-focused, Strengths-based

 As a therapist, I develop a collaborative relationship through which to address areas in your life that are in need of change.
 Whether one is dealing with a painful experience or are seeking new perspectives, I will help you gain greater self-knowledge, to overcome self-limiting behaviors and to face barriers in achieving your goals.
 I will listen attentively while actively helping you to develop techniques and skills for coping with life’s challenges.
 I take a holistic approach that focuses on the whole person, including biological, psychological, and social concerns.
 Through the use of evidence-based practices, my clients frequently experience a reduction in symptoms early on in treatment.